Warning signs and ways to manage stress

 Feeling stressed?
 You’re not alone.
 Stress happens to everyone, and these days we have plenty of occasions to feel it.

 Some people experience a higher level of stress than others, and stress can be detrimental physically and mentally.
-Nolz discusses some warning signs of stress and high stress, as well as some ways people can help manage stress when they recognize it.

 What causes stress?

-- Work: Work itself can be a source of stress, especially if the work doesn’t feel purposeful or feels too limited.
+• Work itself can be a source of stress, especially if the work doesn’t feel purposeful or feels too limited.
 Lacking a sense of direction in a career and not knowing what kind of work you want to do can also result in stress.

-- Life changes: Life adjustments add stress, such as the transition to college, having a baby, getting married, helping aging parents or losing a family member or close friend.
+• Life changes.
+Life adjustments add stress, such as the transition to college, having a baby, getting married, helping aging parents or losing a family member or close friend.

 What can stress do to us?